SurajShukla123/AWS-Projects/README.md

 Write the Lambda function code.

 This function uses the Boto3 library to interact with AWS services.
-It lists all volumes, checks if they are attached to any instance, and deletes the ones that are not.Step 2:
+It lists all volumes, checks if they are attached to any instance, and deletes the ones that are not.

-2.Create an IAM Role for Lambd
+2.Create an IAM Role for Lambda

 Go to the AWS Management Console and navigate to the IAM service.